RemmySpicy/alx-system_engineering-devops-1/0x00-shell_basics/README.md

 	13-symbolic_link
 		- this script will create a symbolic link
 		- run the command above before running the script as stated in NB
 		- you will need to execute the code below to test the script ./13-symbolic_link

+	14-copy_html
+		- this script will copy files that does not exist in the destination directory or files that have newer version than in the destination directory
+		- run the command above before running the script as stated in NB
+		- you will need to execute the code below to test the script ./14-copy_html